K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='27'/> 3.1.4.
 User Management
 ### <div id='28'/> 3.1.4.1.1.
 Check All Users
-This chapter describes the usage of 7 menus of the PaaS-TA User Portal.
+This chapter describes the usage of 7 menus of the K-PaaS AP User Portal.
 1. Click My ID on the Configuration Management Repository List page.
 Click “User Management” shown on the second part of the list.
 ![040]